WadeTyler/course-registration-project/README.md

 ## Running Locally with Docker

-You can use Docker to quickly start the database and backend services.
+You can use Docker to quickly start the services.

 ### 1. Environmental Variables
 - Create a `.env` file with the following layout.
 Then fill in and modify necessary details.
 ```
 # Environment
-ENVIRONMENT=development
+ENVIRONMENT=PRODUCTION

 # Database
 DB_USER=register_rus_user